-All the art works presented on this website were originally hand painted.
-Mixed media on artist paper,
+All the art works presented on this website were originally hand painted by myself.
+Painted on various media: Paper,

-Museum quality archival materials are used to create the Giclee prints.
+Museum quality archival for lifetime materials are used to create my Giclee prints.

-Giclee print on Artist Canvas: 440 gsm gloss satin finish, OBA free (archival) bright white sheer elegance
+– Artist Canvas: 440 gsm coated with a glossy finish for UV and color protection, OBA free (archival) bright white sheer elegance.

 1. Select your ketubah art: Go to KETUBAH GALLERY